HandsomeBoooy/Freestyle/README.md

 # Freestyle
-Decide to build a frame in freestyle
+Decide to freestyle building a frame

+[-] everything that I'm interested in will be concluded.